ropensci/qualR/README.md

 #### A variable from all CETESB AQS

-Sometime, for some reason you need to download a variable (or all pollutant and meteorological one).
-In this example, we download a year of Ozone from all CETESB AQS.
+Sometimes, to check the spatial distribution of air pollutants, you need to download a pollutant from all the AQS.
+In this example, we download a year of Ozone from all
+CETESB AQS.

 ```R